Shear and bulk viscosities of the gluon plasma across the transition temperature from lattice QCD: Computation of energy-momentum tensor correlators

 where $m$ and $c_{1,2}^2(a=0)$ are fit parameters.
 The top panels of Fig.~\ref{fig:c1c2} show the extrapolations for $c_1^2$ (left) and $c_2^2$ (right).
-It can be seen that the Ans\"atze describes the data well.
+It can be seen that the ansatz describes the data well.
 A comparison of the renormalization constants at finite lattice spacing and in the continuum limit is shown in the bottom panels of Fig.~\ref{fig:c1c2}.
-The overlap of uncertainty bands at non-small $\tauf/r_0^2$ (note that the $x$-axis is in log scale) indicates that lattice spacing effects are negligible.
-We have also performed extrapolations assuming $\mathcal{O}(a^4)$ discretization error and find that, relative to the $\mathcal{O}(a^2)$-error Ans\"atze in Eq.~(\ref{eq:c1_to_0}), the difference is less than 1\% for both $c_1$ and $c_2$ at most of the discrete flow times within $\tauf/r_0^2\in [0, 0.0265]$, a window we will address in the next section.
+The overlap of uncertainty bands at nonsmall $\tauf/r_0^2$ (note that the $x$-axis is in log scale) indicates that lattice spacing effects are negligible.
+We have also performed extrapolations assuming $\mathcal{O}(a^4)$ discretization error and find that, relative to the $\mathcal{O}(a^2)$-error ansatz in Eq.~(\ref{eq:c1_to_0}), the difference is less than 1\% for both $c_1$ and $c_2$ at most of the discrete flow times within $\tauf/r_0^2\in [0, 0.0265]$, a window we will address in the next section.